WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

 ## Scenario
 You are a cloud engineer intern for a new startup.
 For your first project, your new boss has tasked you with creating infrastructure in a quick and efficient manner and generating a mechanism to keep track of it for future reference and changes.
 You have been directed to use **Terraform** to complete the project.

+For this project, you will use Terraform to create, deploy, and keep track of infrastructure on the startup's preferred provider, Google Cloud.
+You will also need to import some mismanaged instances into your configuration and fix them.

 ## Solution

 ### Task 1 - Creating configuration files